-Additionally, the DAQ has an extensive outreach program to educate the public and promote voluntary emission reduction measures through the North Carolina Air Awareness Program.
-North Carolina also participates in the EPA AirNOW program, which enhances public awareness of air quality in North Carolina and throughout the United States.
-The DAQ Ambient Monitoring web page provides information regarding current and historical air quality across the state.
+Additionally, NCDAQ has an extensive outreach program to educate the public and promote voluntary emission reduction measures through the North Carolina Air Awareness Program.
+North Carolina also participates in the USEPA AirNOW program, which enhances public awareness of air quality in North Carolina and throughout the United States.
+The NCDAQ Ambient Monitoring web page provides information regarding current and historical air quality across the state.

-Prevention of Significant Deterioration: The requirements for Element J are the same as those described earlier with respect to Element C. North Carolina's authority resides in the following rules:
+Prevention of Significant Determination: The requirements for Element J are the same as those described earlier with respect to Element C. North Carolina's authority resides in the following rules:

-- 15A NCAC 2D .0530 "Prevention of Significant Deterioration" - 15A NCAC 2D .0531 "Sources in Nonattainment Areas" - 15A NCAC 2Q .0300 "Construction and Operation permits" - 15A NCAC 2Q .0500 "Title V Procedures"
+- 15A NCAC 2D .0530 "Prevention of Significant Deterioration" - 15A NCAC 2D .0531 "Sources in Nonattainment Areas" - 15A NCAC 2Q .0300 "Construction and Operation permits" - 15A NCAC 2Q 0.500 "Title V Procedures"

-North Carolina has submitted all PSD requirements to the EPA for approval.
-The DAQ recently submitted a SIP revision related to adoption of PSD requirements established in the 2008 NSR PM2.5 Rule and the 2010 PM2.5 Increments-SILs and SMC Rule to comply with 2006 PM2.5 infrastructure requirements for element C, (D)(i) and (J).
-These requirements will also satisfy the same elements for the 2010 SO2 infrastructure SIP.
+North Carolina has submitted three of four PSD requirements to USEPA for approval.
+Additionally, the NCDAQ plans to submit a SIP revision related to adoption of PSD requirements established in the 2008 NSR PM{2.5} Rule and the 2010 PM{2.5} Increments-SILs and SMC Rule to comply with 2006 PM{2.5} infrastructure requirements for element C, (D)(i) and (J).
+These requirements will also satisfy the same elements for the 2010 NO2 infrastructure SIP.
+The SIP revision has been approved by the EMC and the Rules Review committee effective September 1, 2013, and is on track to be submitted by the NCDAQ to the USEPA on or before the prescribed deadline of October 16, 2013.